zognin/tp/docs/UserGuide.md

 1. Ensure you have Java `11` or above installed in your Computer.

-1. Download the jar file of the application
+1. Download the jar file of the application.

 1. Copy the file to an empty folder.
 This will be the _home folder_ for BTBB.